G0246/mipad-liuqin-rooting/README.md

 2. Extract it twice until you see the contents.
 3. Download [SDK Platform Tools](https://developer.android.com/tools/releases/platform-tools) from Google and extract the contents.
 4. Put the SDK platform tools file into the firmware folder you just extracted.
-5. Reboot your device to bootloader and connect it to your computer.
-(Make sure you have the nesscary drivers)
+5. Reboot your device to bootloader and connect it to your computer. **(Make sure you have the necessary drivers!)**
-6. Run `flash_all.bat` from Command Prompt and for it to finish.
+6. Run `flash_all.bat` from Command Prompt and wait patiently for it to finish.
-7. The device should automatically reboot and enters the new system.
+7. The device should automatically reboot to the new system.

 ## Rooting the device
 > [!IMPORTANT]